peteroupc/html3dutil/doc/H3DU.md

 <li>For response type "json", the JavaScript object decoded
 from JSON.
 <li>For any other type, a string of the file's text.</ul> (Type: <a href="Promise.md">Promise</a>)

-<a name='H3DU.loadGltfFromUrl'></a>
-### (static) H3DU.loadGltfFromUrl(url)

-Loads a 3D scene stored in glTF format, together with the buffers and shaders it uses.

-This method is considered a supplementary method to the Public Domain HTML 3D Library and is not considered part of that library.

-To use this class, you must include the script "extras/gltf.js"; the class is not included in the "h3du_min.js" file which makes up the HTML 3D Library.
-Example:

-    <script type="text/javascript" src="extras/gltf.js"></script>

-#### Parameters

-* `url` (Type: string)<br>URL of the glTF file to load.

-#### Return Value

-A promise; when it resolves, the result will be an object that implements the following methods:<ul>
-<li><code>getShape()</code> - Gets an <a href="H3DU.ShapeGroup.md">H3DU.ShapeGroup</a> object described
-by the glTF data.
-<li><code>getImageURIs()</code> - Gets an array of URI (uniform resource identifier)
-strings for the texture images described by the glTF data.
-Each URI will be relative to the "url" parameter of the loadGltfFromFile method.
-<li><code>update(time)</code> - A single-parameter method that should be called
-if the glTF data describes an animation; this method updates the state of the 3D batch in accordance with that animation.
-The single parameter, <code>time</code>
-(type Number), is a time stamp in milliseconds.
-</ul>If an error occurs in loading the glTF data or any of the buffers and shaders
-it uses, the promise will be rejected.
-(Type: <a href="Promise.md">Promise</a>.&lt;Object>)

 <a name='H3DU.loadStlFromUrl'></a>
 ### (static) H3DU.loadStlFromUrl(url)